Scope of Topics

 Submission

 We will accept research papers/extended abstracts or position papers.
 Your submission should be commensurate with the level of contribution but is required to be at least 2 pages (plus references).
-Papers must follow the IEEE VIS TVCG Journal submissions guidelines and be submitted through the Precision Conference System (PCS) .
+Papers must follow the ACM IUI submissions guidelines and be submitted through the Precision Conference System (PCS) .
 Your submission should be anonymized to facilitate a double-blind review between authors and the conference organizers.
 Accepted authors will be invited to post their work in an arXiv collection (which will not be considered archival).
 We are in contact with journals about the possibility of a special issue for the work accepted by this workshop.

 Program Schedule

-Notice: all times are Melbourne Time (GMT+11)
+Notice: all times are EST Time

 Introduction and Welcome